 Like most occupations, education has its own set of unique words that they use when referring to specific entities in education policies.
-These buzzwords are often used as interview questions for teachers to see if the candidate is up to date with her education policies knowledge.
+These buzzwords are often used as interview questions for teachers to see if the candidate is up to date with their education policy knowledge.
 Educational jargon is often the one thing most candidates trip up on.
 To risk embarrassment, familiarize yourself with the following terms and their meanings.
 Make sure you understand them well enough to be able to talk about how you would implement them within your instruction.
-That will help you stand out during interview questions for teachers, more so than just knowing the meaning of each term.
+That will help you stand out during an interview, more so than just knowing the meaning of each term.

 Common Core Standards

-This is an instructional technique that is used to reach students with different learning styles.
-Each student learns best in his own way, and differentiated instruction means that the teacher observes all students to see how he/she can plan instruction that will suit each individual student.
+Differentiated instruction an instructional technique that is used to reach students with different learning styles.
+Each student learns best in their own way, and differentiated instruction means that the teacher observes all students to see how he/she can plan instruction that will suit each individual student.

 Higher-Order Thinking Skills